badgerloop-software/sc1-main-io/embedded/drivers/README.md

 ## CAN Bus

-CAN object has a thread parsing the CAN bus it represents.
-The thread uses the parsing functions of each device in the devices vector.
-Devices add themselves to the vector when they are passed a CAN object when created.
+A CAN object has a thread parsing its CAN bus.
+The canLoop thread uses the devices in its devices vector.
+Devices add themselves to this vector when they are passed a CAN object in their constructor.

+Because devices are automatically pushed to a list, the developer need not interact with the CAN object asside from creating it initially in main.